Our Data Sample Profile User Reviews Compare Versions Subscription Pricing Weekly Webinar IndustrySelect Blog Contact Us Free Demo

 Looking to reach decision makers in manufacturing?
 Researched by real humans, MNI's IndustrySelect database gives you live access to detailed information on 400,000+ U.S. industrial companies and one million executives.
 Try a free demo, loaded with 800 free leads or learn more here

-So which U.S. states are the biggest for manufacturing?
-This article will explore the nation’s top manufacturing states, measured by number of employees, based on MNI’s database of 400,000 U.S. manufacturing companies.
+These statistics show that the U.S. manufacturing industry is a vital and influential force in the domestic and global markets.
+So which U.S. states are the largest for manufacturing?
+This article will explore the nation’s top manufacturing states, measured by number of employees, based on MNI’s database of 350,000+ U.S. industrial companies.

 Top 10 U.S. Manufacturing States